James S. Wadsworth

 James Samuel Wadsworth (October 30, 1807 – May 8, 1864) was a philanthropist, politician, and a Union general in the American Civil War.
-He was mortally wounded in battle during the Battle of the Wilderness of 1864.
+He was mortally wounded at the Battle of the Wilderness in 1864.

 Early years

 Wadsworth was born to wealthy parents in Geneseo in Livingston County in western New York State.
 His father, James Wadsworth, was the owner of one of the largest portfolios of cultivated land in the state, and young Wadsworth was groomed to fulfill the responsibilities he would inherit.
 He attended both Harvard University and Yale University, studied law, and was admitted to the bar, but had no intention of practicing.
 He spent the majority of his life managing his family's estate.
-Wadsworth built Hartford House in Geneseo, NY upon his marriage in 1834 to the former Mary Craig Wharton of Philadelphia.
+Wadsworth built Hartford House in Geneseo, New York, upon his marriage in 1834 to the former Mary Craig Wharton of Philadelphia.

 He was president of the New York State Agricultural Society in 1842 and 1843.

 Out of a sense of noblesse oblige, he became a philanthropist and entered politics, first as a Democrat, but then as one of the organizers of the Free Soil Party, which joined the Republican Party in 1856.
 In the 1860 presidential election, he was a presidential elector for Abraham Lincoln and Hannibal Hamlin.
-In 1861, he was a member of the Washington peace conference, an unofficial gathering of Northern and Southern moderates attempted to avert war.
+In 1861, he was a member of the Washington peace conference, an unofficial gathering of Northern and Southern moderates who attempted to avert war.
 But after war became inevitable, he considered it his duty to volunteer.